 Before coming to Lund, I completed my Ph.D. at CEMFI in Madrid, Spain.

-My research interests lie primarily in the areas of Labor Economics and Development Economics, with a particular focus on human capital formation and returns to skills.
+My research primarily covers topics in the area of Labor Economics, with a particular focus on human capital formation and returns to skills.
 You can find pdf copies of my papers and presentation slides below.